Reducing operational overhead by 80% through a grant-management portal

 Nutrition Incentive Hub

-A coalition created by the USDA to support nutrition incentive and produce prescription projects.
-It connects practitioners, researchers, and experts to build stronger, more effective programs that put healthy food on the tables of families who need it most.
+A USDA-backed coalition supporting nutrition incentive and produce prescription projects.
+It connects practitioners, researchers, and program administrators to build stronger, more effective programs that put healthy food on the tables of families who need it most.

 The problem

-The network was transitioning from various platforms, spreadsheets, and systems, lacking a single source of truth for data.
-Grantees were spending more time chasing paperwork than running programs, and the people supporting them were buried in operational friction.
+The network was scattered across legacy platforms, spreadsheets, and ad-hoc systems, with no single source of truth.
+Grantees were spending more time chasing paperwork than running programs, and the program administrators supporting them were buried in operational friction with no way to measure what was working.

 The solution

-We designed an interactive, consolidated website and Power BI solution that served as a single source of truth.
+I led the design of an interactive, consolidated portal and Power BI platform that served as a single source of truth, with accessibility (WCAG 2.1 AA) and a documented design system baked in from the start.
 The platform replaced anxiety with orientation, and gave both grantees and administrators a system they could trust to be current, accurate, and accessible.

 My approach